// LIVE MARKET DATA

 Understand Order Types

 When you buy a stock your broker will ask what type of order to place.
-Here are the ones you need to know:

 Market Order